gtmdotme/GTX/README.md

-# Bw-Graph
+# GTX

 ## Description
-This is Bw-Graph, a main memory graph system that manages and queries dynamic graphs.
-Bw-Graph supports concurrent read-write and read-only transactions with snapshot isolation.
-Bw-Graph supports graph analytics using its OpenMP-tailored read-only transactions and transaction adjacency list scan protocol.
+This is GTX, a main memory graph system that manages and queries dynamic graphs.
+GTX supports concurrent read-write and read-only transactions with snapshot isolation.
+GTX supports graph analytics using its OpenMP-tailored read-only transactions and transaction adjacency list scan protocol.
 It has been evaluated against state-of-the-art transactional graphy systems using [GFE_Driver](https://anonymous.4open.science/r/gfe_driver_bw-9427/README.md).
 Currently we only show the anonymized version but we aim to publish the final experiment framework with full dataset when the paper decision is finalized.
 ## Build
 ### Prerequisites
 - We only tested it on Linux.